 Associated Press Writer

-NEW YORK- Along a gritty stretch of street in Brooklyn, police this month quietly launched an ambitious plan to combat street crime and terrorism."The London experience shouldn't be misconstrued that the 'ring of steel' prevents terrorism," she said.
-"But that's how it's being pitched."
+NEW YORK- Along a gritty stretch of street in Brooklyn, police this month quietly launched an ambitious plan to combat street crime and terrorism.

 But instead of cops on the beat, wireless video cameras peer down from lamp posts about 30 feet above the sidewalk.